Kris Bryant Player Props: Rockies vs. Tigers

 Kris Bryant At The Plate

-- Bryant has six doubles, five home runs and 21 walks while hitting .258.
+- Bryant is batting .256 with six doubles, five home runs and 21 walks.

-- In 64.7% of his 51 games this season, Bryant has picked up at least one hit.
-He's also had 15 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.